 A short list of ingredients and a unique baking method creates these tasty cookies.

-- Using an electric mixer, combine the softened butter the powdered sugar, a very small amount of water, and some vanilla extract.
+- Wet ingredients: Using an electric mixer, combine the softened butter the powdered sugar, a very small amount of water, and some vanilla extract.

 The Secret to the Best Pecan Sandies